 - Rates of prescription drug misuse are particularly high in Texas, home to 4 of the top 25 cities in the U.S. for opioid abuse.

 Opioids have a high risk of dependence for anyone, anywhere, at any age.
 By offering highly effective non-opioid pain control, Drs.
-Miller and George hope to keep their Siouxland Oral & Maxillofacial Surgery patients safe from the risks that opioid medications carry.
+Miller, George, and Leet hope to keep their Siouxland Oral & Maxillofacial Surgery patients safe from the risks that opioid medications carry.

 How does Exparel work?